 And, just like that, the situation is no longer about a sweater needing a button.
 You’re at war.

 And it escalates.
 The more you two accuse each other and defend yourselves against the other’s accusations, the more heated the battle becomes.
 It started about being about who is right and who is wrong.
-Now it’s also about making sure that the guilty party feels good and sorry and promises to never cause any more buttons to fall off ever again.
-Now the war isn’t just about winning.
+Now it’s also about making sure that the guilty party feels plenty sorry and promises to never cause any more buttons to fall off ever again.
+The war is no longer merely about winning.
 It’s also about making sure the defeated person feels vanquished.
 It’s become about who deserves to suffer and who deserves to be punished.
-(Pro tip: Nobody every wins those fights.)
+(Pro tip: Nobody ever wins those fights.)